ojudith/my_blog/content/blog/2021-how-to-import-curl-into-postman-and-test-requests.md

 ---
-title: How to import Curl  into Postman and Test Requests
+title: How to Import Curl  into Postman and Test Requests
 read: 1 MIN READ
 date: 2021-01-09T15:30:59.159Z
 description: Testing Curl